MohamedAlaa/php-test/README.md

-# 2. Additional Task:
+   - > c.
+Additional Task:
 Try to find out how many pages existing and automatically repeat the steps «a» and «b» till you reached the final page

-Advanced Task:
+# 2. Advanced Task:
-Get the links described under «a» and «b» from the following URL
+ - Get the links described under «a» and «b» from the following URL

 https://www.newhome.ch/de/kaufen/suchen/haus_wohnung/kanton_zuerich/liste.aspx?p=1

- >  a.
+    - >  a.
 Get only the links that have an ID in their URL like in the example below

 Example: